Console Initial Setup

 Add user

-. - Fill in following information for the initial user:
+. - Fill in the following information for the initial user:

 - Username: